-The important change that transformed CBT from a three-tone to a six-tone language is the binary tonal register split that took place concomitantly with the loss of pre-aspiration of the voiceless sonorants.
-Such loss of laryngeal contrast between sonorants was not a unique change, but a (hypothesized) step that all other Tai languages have also passed through (Figure 2 above).
-In addition to the variety of CBT discussed here, a few varieties spoken in other localities in Cao Bằng Province including Cao Bình, Nguyên Bình, Đông Mu, Bảo Lạc, and Đào Ngạn4 (L'École Française d'Extême-Orient 1938; Haudricourt 1949, 1960, 1979; Ross 1996) have also been reported to preserve this state of affairs.
-In southeastern Yunnan province, a pocket of conservative varieties known as Dai Zhuang, Dai Tho, or Bu Dai among other names have also been reported to still retain the laryngeal contrast (L-Thongkum 1997, Zhang et al. 1999, Kullavanijaya & L-Thongkum 2000).
+d'Extême-Orient 1938, Ross 1996) have also been reported to preserve this state of affairs.
+In southeastern Yunnan province, a pocket of conservative varieties known as Dai Zhuang, Dai Tho, or Bu Dai among other names have also been reported to still retain the laryngeal contrast (Kullavanijaya and L-Thongkum 2000, L-Thongkum 1997, Zhang, et al. 1999).
 Unfortunately, none of these varieties have been studied instrumentally.

-According to Pittayaporn's (2009: 248) model of Tai tonal splits shown in Figure 2 above, these conservative varieties remain in Stage III, in which the full complement of tonal contrasts is only active in the sonorant sub-system.
-In the obstruent sub-system, the tones in the lower register predictably co-occur with the breathy voiced stops, which developed from earlier modal voiced stops (b- > b-).
-In contrast, the tones in the upper series predictably co-occur with voiceless aspirated and modal voiced stops, which historically came from aspirated (p^h-), unaspirated (p-) and implosive (6- > b-) onsets, respectively.
+According to Pittayaporn's (2009: 248) model of Tai tonal splits shown in Figure 2, these conservative varieties remain in stage III, in which the full complement of tonal contrasts is only active in the sonorant sub-system.
+In the obstruent sub-system, the tones in the lower register predictably co-occur with the breathy voiced stops, which developed from earlier modal voiced stops (\b- > b-).
+In contrast, the tones in the upper series predictably co-occur with voiceless unaspirated, voiceless aspirated and modal voiced stops, which historically came from aspirated (\ph-), unaspirated (\p-) and implosive (\b- > b-) onsets respectively.
 For fricatives, upper register tones occur only with voiceless fricatives and lower register tones only with voiced ones.
-The co-occurrence restrictions are summarized in Table 3.
+The co-occurrence restrictions are summarized in Table 4.